viperproject/gobra-book/src/01/termination.md

 ## Decreases tuple
 Sometimes, it might be hard to find a single expression that decreases.
-In general, one can specify a list of expressions with `decreases E1, E2, ..., EN`.
+Generally, one can specify a list of expressions with `decreases E1, E2, ..., EN`.

 A tuple termination measure decreases based on the [lexicographical order](https://en.wikipedia.org/wiki/Lexicographic_order) of the tuple elements.

-For `BinarySearchArr` we used `decreases high - low`.
+For `BinarySearchArr`, we used `decreases high - low`.
 Alternatively, we could use:
 ``` gobra
 decreases high, len(arr) - low